Stephen Warner: Studland

 Stephen Warner had a long association with and affection for Studland village in Dorset.
 He first travelled there with his wife Marion while on their honeymoon in Bournemouth in January 1897.
-The journey involved a horse bus to Sandbanks, a rowing boat across the entrance to Poole Harbour and a pony trap from Shell Bay.
+The journey involved a horse-drawn omnibus to Sandbanks, a rowing boat across the entrance to Poole Harbour and a pony trap from Shell Bay.

 The following summer the couple spent their holiday in the village at Agglestone House before buying ‘Sunnyholme’ in 1901.
 From 1905 until 1945, Canon Warner and his family held the tenancy of the Coombe House.

 Until his death in 1947, Canon Warner took the services at St Nicholas’ on many occasions when the rector was away and is buried in the churchyard.